exasol/powerbi-exasol/README.md

 * Install the [Exasol ODBC driver (EXASOL_ODBC_*.msi)](https://www.exasol.com/portal/display/DOWNLOAD/6.0) (if you aren't sure on whether you need the 32 Bit or 64 Bit version install both versions)
 * Install the current version of Power BI desktop

-## Use the Custom Connector from this Repository instead of the official shipped connector in Power BI Desktop
+## Official Updates

 :exclamation: The Power BI Release 2.66.5376.1681 64-bit (February 2019) contains all recent fixes of the EXASOL connector regarding unicode.

 :exclamation: A new version of the Exasol connector is scheduled for bundled release with PowerBI.
 This new version of the connector comes bundled with the September 2021 release of Power BI Desktop scheduled the week of 9/13.

-For a brief overview of the new features, see the [user guide](doc/user_guide/user_guide.md)
+For a brief overview of the new features coming in this release, see the [user guide](doc/user_guide/user_guide.md)

 ## Usage